Loganair Flight 6780: Approach

 Flight 6780 was vectored for an instrument landing system (ILS) approach to Runway 27 at Sumburgh Airport.
 The aircraft descended to 2000 ft and captured the localizer 9 nautical miles east of the airport.
 During the approach, the captain decided to go-around because of a heavy thunderstorm displayed on the weather radar.
 As the aircraft turned south, it was struck by lightning, which entered the airframe at the radome directly in front of the cockpit, and exited at the auxiliary power unit (APU) exhaust in the tail.
 Ball lightning appeared briefly in the cabin just before the strike.
 The captain, in the middle of a radio exchange, ceased his transmission and immediately took control of the aircraft, where he began to make pitch-up inputs on the flight controls.
 During this time, the co-pilot declared a mayday, and the air traffic controller offered all options to the crew for an approach or diversion.

 The autopilot, sensing that the aircraft was above the selected altitude of 2,000 ft amsl, began applying nose-down pitch to reach the selected altitude.
 Because the autopilot was still engaged, the control forces the commander experienced (opposing his inputs) were higher than usual for a given column displacement, and he identified that the aircraft did not feel normal.
 The co-pilot also applied nose-up inputs, but also perceived that the aircraft was not responding as expected.
 The primary flight display (PFD) displayed pitch and roll mistrim warnings, which were not acted upon.
 These were accompanied with audible chimes as well as captions on the EICAS, neither of which the commander recalled noticing.
 The captain instructed the co-pilot to activate the elevator emergency trim switch, but since the elevator control system had not malfunctioned, the emergency trim function did not activate when the switch was turned on.

-Flight 6780 climbed to around 4000 ft when the attitude turned nose-down and the aircraft began to descend.
+Flight 6780 had climbed to around 4000 ft when the attitude turned nose-down and the aircraft began to descend.
 The aircraft began to plunge at a peak descent rate of 9500 ft per minute, during which time invalid data from one of the air data computers (ADCs) caused the autopilot to disengage while the pitch trim was almost fully nose-down.
 The pitch angle reached 19° nose-down and the speed reached 330 kn, 80 kn above the VMO.
 During this time, the controller continued to occasionally inform the pilots about their altitude.

 The pilots maintained the nose-up pitch inputs and the aircraft began pitching up.
 The ground proximity warning system (EGPWS) generated "SINK RATE" and "PULL UP" alarms near the minimum height reached of 1100 ft.
 The captain applied full power and the aircraft began to climb.
 Flight 6780 then continued to climb to 24000 ft and diverted to Aberdeen Airport, where it landed safely.